g00glen00b/dimitri.codes/content/posts/2022-03-22-unit-testing-spring-boot/index.md

 ```

 As you can see, I created an entity and already configured the initial quantity to be 100.
-This means that if the quantity I set should be zero or more and less than or equal to 100.
+This means that the quantity I set should be between (and including) 0 and 100.

 To test this, we set the quantity to a value between those limits (eg. 90) and test whether `getQuantity()` returns 90.